How to make citrus biscotti

 - Add dry ingredients and mix until combined.

 - Divide the dough in half.
-On a parchment-lined baking sheet, form each half into a rectangle of dough approximately an inch thick.
+On a parchment-lined baking sheet, form each half into a rectangle of dough approximately an inch thick. **Dough will be slightly sticky.
+Use damp (not wet!) hands to form the dough into rectangles.

 - Bake for 30 minutes, rotating pan halfway through.
 Remove from oven and cool for 10 minutes.

 - Gently slice biscotti into 1/4" pieces and lay them back on the sheet pan on their sides.
-Bake for an additional 10 minutes for crispy biscotti - see notes for extra crunchy cookies.
+Bake for an additional 10 minutes for crispy biscotti. *See notes for extra crunchy cookies.

 - Cool on wire cooling rack completely before drizzling with chocolate if desired.